dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 			- TCP: Focuses on reliable transmission, correcting errors like lost or out-of-order packets.
 It's suitable for applications where data accuracy is critical.
 			- UDP: Offers faster transmission by eliminating error-checking processes. used in applications like live streaming where speed is preferred over accuracy.
 		- HTTP and HTTPS
-			- HTTP: An application layer protocol for transmitting -
+			- HTTP: An application layer protocol for transmitting hyperlinks and web content using request methods like GET and POST
+			- HTTPS: Enhances
+	-
 	-